 This episode marks Steve Martin's fourth appearance as the host of Saturday Night Live.
-As I mentioned in past reviews, I love Steve Martin the actor but I've never been a huge fan of his stand-up routines because he reminds me of that high energy guy at the party who pretends to be coming up with everything off the top of his head but it's obvious that he is over prepared.
+As I mentioned in past reviews, I love Steve Martin, the actor, but I've never been as big of a fan of his stand-up routines as you might think.
+I think this is because he reminds me of that high energy guy at the party who pretends to be coming up with everything off the top of his head while at the same time being too obvious that he’s over prepared.

 So with that said, I never have high hopes that Steve Martin's opening will get much more than a smile out of me but I still love the guy and do still smile.
 I do find that I that I like him in sketches and I, in no way, think his episodes are at the bottom of any list, so it's not that I hate his appearances.